Adekolaau/Polished-data-hub/README.md

 __Highlights__

-* Generating insights and practical recommendations of office supplies and sales for Royalty Limited.
+* Generated insights and practical recommendations on office supplies and sales for Royalty Limited.
-* Creation of dashboard to communicate findings effectively.
+* Created a dashboard to communicate findings effectively.